brunscii/astro-blog-site/src/content/blog/react/classVfunction.md

 ---
-title:  'React Component Class vs Function'
+title:  'React Components: Class vs Function'
 description: 'This is a comparison of using React component classes vs Function components'
 ---

 If you started using React a while ago then you probably learned how to make components using classes.
 The new trend seems to be to use functions.

 Which is better and which is right?